davidwalter0/loadbalancer/README.md

   - when loadBalancerIP is set e.g. if the ip hasn't been set it will be added to the ethernet device specified as the LinkDevice e.g. `--linkdevice eth0`
+- Watch nodes
+  - add or remove nodes from events in the queue
+  - use nodes with the label `node-role.kubernetes.io/worker`
+  - during node creation or with the label command add --node-labels=node-role.kubernetes.io/worker
+  - use the ExternalID from the node spec as the IP endpoint

 Manage routes / addresses for external ip addresses